luiscoco/Identity_dotNET8_Authentication/README.md

 ![image](https://github.com/luiscoco/Identity_dotNET8_Authentication/assets/32194879/7e028ce6-c3e3-4352-9302-4b9d1e4569b5)

-## We can check the WebAPI Authorization in the Weatherforecast action
+### 8.3.
+Check the WebAPI Authorization in the Weatherforecast

 If we include the **Authorize** attribute we can include the authorization required in the **WeatherForecast** action in thside the **WeatherForecastController**